knofl/AvdTools/AvdAdbRoot/README.md

 # AVD adb root

+Scripts are written under and for the Linux systems.
+In future I'll port them onto MacOs.
+Everything was tested unde the Debian 11.x BullsEye.
+Also, scripts are meant to be run with root privileges.

 This projects is based on the script, that was taken from https://gist.github.com/tenzap/253c8918ee488c3874f20a563f458510 Original script is aimed on instyalling open GApps onto the AVD.
 I wanted to use it for having GApps on the debug avd build.
 For some reasons, after applying it, I could not boot any of tested device to usable state. tenzap mentioned that there